Canon 80D vs Fujifilm X-A10

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the 80D and the X-A10 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the X-A10 was followed by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 80D better than the Fujifilm X-A10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.